aengl/cocoon-demo/examples/custom-nodes/README.md

 npm run build
 ```

+> :bulb: **Hint**: If you still have Cocoon running from the first example, you can also just change the URL in your browser to point to the new demo: `/cocoon-demo/examples/custom-nodes/cocoon.yml`

 ## Custom Nodes

 To introduce custom nodes, let's pick a random movie from the data queried via the API.
 We define our custom node in the `cocoon.yml` like this: